Healthplan Spain

 How Does the Spain Non-EU Minor Visa Process Work?

-To bring your children to Spain, the first step is to seek approval from the UGE (Large Business Unit).
-Once you receive a positive response, your child can then apply for a visa to enter Spain.
-The minor needs to apply for a Non-EU Citizen minor Visa at the Consulate General of Spain in their home country.
+To bring your children to Spain, the first step is to request authorisation for family reunification at your local Oficina de Extranjería (immigration office) in Spain.
+Once you receive a positive resolution, your child can then apply for a visa to enter Spain.
+The minor needs to apply for a Non-EU Citizen minor visa at the Consulate General of Spain in their home country.

 After arriving in Spain, the minor can request their residence card to officially live as a family member of a foreigner with legal residency in Spain.
 If you, as a Non-EU citizen parent, hold a residency card under the Entrepreneurs Law, your children can also apply for a residency card to stay in Spain as dependents of a legal resident under the Entrepreneurs Law.